qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - **A Windows machine**: Windows XP/7/10 are supported, not tested on Windows 11 yet.

-> _(Why Windows only? - Apple killed iTunes 12.6.5 on macOS.
+> _(Why Windows only?
+Apple killed iTunes 12.6.5 on macOS.
 Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.)_

 - **Charles Proxy**.
-I use version 4.2.7 but I don't think it's matter. _(No need to crack Charles Proxy)_
+I use version 4.2.7 but I don't think it's matter.
+(No need to crack Charles Proxy)

 - **An Apple ID for iTunes**.
 Use a clone ID if you like.
 Keep in mind that if you switch to another ID, you'll need to re-do the process from **Step 3**.